LucasStinchcombe/RCs/README.md

-# RCs that keep me from ending it all
+# RCs that keep me from ending it all.

 **rc file**: /R·C fi:l/, n.